 6-month vs. 12-month car insurance policies

 The primary difference you will find when comparing a six-month vs. 12-month car insurance policy is the duration of the coverage period.
-A six-month policy will be re-evaluated once every six months, meaning your policy will be adjusted twice per year.
+A six-month policy will be re-evaluated twice a year, meaning your premium can be adjusted this many times each year.
 A 12-month policy will only undergo this review process once per year.
-The review, which takes place at the end of your policy term, will evaluate your claims history, driving record and other factors that may ultimately affect your insurance premium.
+The review, which takes place at the end of your policy term, will evaluate your claims history, driving record and other factors that may ultimately affect the ongoing cost of your auto coverage.

 What is a 6-month car insurance policy?